sebproell/4C/doc/readthedocs/postprocessing.rst

 and embeddable inside MS Powerpoint presentations without the need of having different movie versions in different formats.

-Since the tools to create videos is vast, here we will simply give ony a rough overview of a few tools that are used frequently.
+Since the tools to create videos is vast, here we will simply give a rough overview of a few tools that are used frequently.

 **Recoding videos**